Observational redshift from general spherically symmetric black holes: Introduction

 The primary work \cite{HN-1} has been introduced based on the kinematic frequency shift which is not a directly observable quantity and has been applied to a wide variety of black hole spacetimes, such as regular black holes in a spherically symmetric background \cite{Regular BH}, Kerr-Newmann black holes in de Sitter geometry \cite{Kerr-Newmann-dS}, and higher dimensional black holes \cite{High dim}.
 Then, this general relativistic method has been extended to incorporate observational total frequency shift in the mathematical modeling of black hole rotation curves \cite{HN-2}.
 The new extended method has been employed to express the parameters of static polymerized black holes in terms of the total redshift \cite{FuZhang}.
 More recently, it was shown that by employing a similar procedure, it is possible to extract the Hubble law from the Kerr black hole in asymptotically de Sitter spacetime and add a new independent general relativistic approach to measure the late-time Hubble constant \cite{KdS}.

 In addition, one can apply this general relativistic formalism to real astrophysical systems with available data on the frequency shift and positions of orbiting particles.
 This method has been used so far to estimate the mass-to-distance ratio of 17 supermassive black holes in the center of active galactic nuclei (AGNs) which possess an accretion disk of water vapor clouds \cite{ApJLNucamendi, Villalobos 1, Villaraos, Villalobos 2}.
 It was demonstrated that this relativistic approach allows us to quantify the gravitational redshift, hence identifying the relativistic effects in such astrophysical systems.
 Recently, by introducing the ``redshift rapidity" which is an observable element, we disentangled $M$ and $D$ in the Schwarzschild black hole spacetime and expressed mass and distance to the black hole just in terms of observational frequency shifts \cite{Schw BH}.
+The redshift rapidity has also been employed to express the mass, charge, and distance to the Reissner-Nordstr\"{o}m black hole in terms of a few directly observable quantities, such as the total frequency shift and aperture angle of the telescope \cite{RNBH}.

 On the other hand, by considering recent electromagnetic and gravitational wave detections from black holes, we find that there are still large uncertainties in estimating the background test fields and the black hole parameters, such as electric charge and angular momentum \cite{Ghez 1,Ghez 2,Genzel 1,Genzel 2, EHT 1, EHT 2, LIGO 1, LIGO 2}.
 This uncertainty in obtaining parameters leads to the opportunity to explore their strong field regime and allows for the existence of black hole solutions beyond Einstein theory of relativity.
-In the present study, our aim is to extend the general relativistic formalism \cite{HN-1, HN-2, KdS} to general spherically symmetric black hole spacetimes with the flat asymptote in order to probe new physics beyond Einstein gravity with the help of observational redshift.
-Then, we explore regular black holes in conformal gravity as a special example to demonstrate the application of this extension.
+The new black hole solutions of gravitational models beyond Einstein theory of relativity, like modified theories of gravitation and loop quantum gravity, as well as Einstein gravity coupled to various matter fields will contain new free parameters (characterizing the gravitational model) in addition to the black hole mass and angular momentum.
+The signature of these new free parameters describing the underlying modified gravity is encoded in the frequency shift of photons that we measure here on the Earth.
+Therefore, extending the general relativistic formalism \cite{HN-1, HN-2, KdS} to general spherically symmetric black hole spacetimes allows us to decode the information of the free parameters of new black hole solutions in modified theories of gravitation and probe new physics beyond Einstein gravity with the help of observational redshift.